davidbrochart/pyclk/README.md

-# PyClk
+# Make hardware design great again

 PyClk is a simple implementation of a Hardware Description Language (HDL) in Python.
 It has been developped primarily to design [Bundle](https://github.com/davidbrochart/bundle).

-In industry standard HDLs such as SystemC, Verilog and VHDL (and also [MyHDL](http://www.myhdl.org)), the clock is modeled just as any other signal in the design.
+In industry standard HDLs such as Verilog or VHDL (and also [MyHDL](http://www.myhdl.org)), the clock is modeled just as any other signal in the design.
 On the contrary, the clock signal in PyClk is special in that it is implicit and it does not actually exist: calling `run()` makes the clock advance